The Legend of Zelda: Tri Force Heroes: Development

-The Legend of Zelda: Tri Force Heroes is similar to Marvelous: Another Treasure Island, and is considered a spiritual successor.
-The inspiration for Tri Force Heroes originated in 2009 from a portion of Spirit Tracks in which Princess Zelda is able to possess phantoms.
+The Legend of Zelda: Tri Force Heroes is similar to Marvelous: Mōhitotsu no Takarajima, and is considered a spiritual successor.
+The inspiration for Tri Force Heroes originated in 2009 from a portion of The Legend of Zelda: Spirit Tracks in which Princess Zelda is able to possess phantoms.
 Tri Force Heroes director Hiromasa Shikata, who had also worked on Spirit Tracks, explained: "That element [the ability to control phantoms] really intrigued me and brought out the idea that I wanted to try multiplayer as well".
 Shikata's interest in working on a multiplayer Zelda game "was sort of revitalized and came out of hibernation" during the development of A Link Between Worlds.
 The game was originally going to not include a single player option, as Shikata believed the game should be kept multiplayer only, but series producer Eiji Aonuma personally requested it.
 Shikata later admitted that not including a single player option would have been a huge mistake.

 Regarding Link's ability to don a dress typically worn by Zelda in other installments in the series, Shikata said they consulted with folks in the U.S. and in Japan, and asked 'Do we think we're going [to get] too much of a negative reaction by having Link wear a dress?
 The development team arrived at the conclusion that having a cross-dressing Link would not be an issue.
 Shikata expressed the team's hope that having the dress and similar outfits in the game would widen its appeal to young female gamers.

 Reception

-Tri Force Heroes received "mixed or average" reviews, according to review aggregator Metacritic.
+Tri Force Heroes received "mixed or average" reviews, according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 35% of critics.
 At its showing at E3 2015, it won the Game Critics Awards Best Handheld/Mobile Game and IGNs Best 3DS Game awards.
 While the game's presentation, soundtrack and multiplayer gameplay were praised, many reviewers criticized its single-player mode and lack of a two player option.
 Many reviewers also criticized the game's online functionality and matchmaking features.
 The game has sold over 1.36 million copies worldwide as of December 2020.